Cognigy/Documentation/docs/en/docs/voicegateway/webapp/overview.md

 # Voice Gateway Self-Service Portal

-The Cognigy Voice Gateway Self-Service Portal is a web-based interface that allows users to manage their accounts, settings, and preferences for the Cognigy Voice Gateway.
+The Cognigy Voice Gateway Self-Service Portal is a web-based interface that allows users to manage their accounts, settings, and preferences for Cognigy Voice Gateway.

 The Web App has the following entities: